Feyerabend/ABC80/README.md

 that could run CP/M, not unusual at this time to expand contemporary systems for CP/M with the intention of generalising the computer.
 Even IBM PC had from the start three systems to choose from: UCSD Pascal (p-code), CP/M-86, and IBM/Microsoft DOS.
-In the 80s the prognosis was that UNIX and C was the standard to be.
-They said, but it wasn't.
+In the start of the 80s the prognosis was that UNIX and C was the standard to be.
+Many bet on Unix, a few bet on the PC.
+They said Unix was here to stay, but it wasn't.
 Hardware and software for these systems were expensive.
-Too expensive.
-They were multiuser, but the old time for sharing was not really suitable for the time.
-The terminal faded and the personal computer became the established configuration.
-This wasn't clear at the time.
+Rally, too expensive.
+They were multiuser, endorsed by authorities, but the old time for sharing was not really suitable for the time.
+*The terminal faded and the personal computer became the established configuration.*
-Eventually in the late 80s and start of the 90s the direction was set.
+This however wasn't clear at the time.
+Eventually in the late 80s and start of the 90s the fog dissipated and direction was set.

 In the chart below[^2] you can see how the sales were internally and proportionally of ABC80, successor ABC800 and the rest of computers was during late 70'ties